PalisadoesFoundation/talawa-docs/CONTRIBUTING.md

 10. Ensure the test suite passes, either locally or on CI once a PR has been created.
 11. Review and address comments on your pull request if requested.

-### GSoC
+### Internships
-If you are participating in the 2021 Summer of Code, please read more about us and our processes [here](http://www.palisadoes.org/gsoc/)
+If you are participating in any of the various internship programs we ar members of then please read the [introduction guides on our documentation website](https://docs.talawa.io/docs/).

 ## Community
 There are many ways to communicate with the community.